allancoding/edg/README.md

 ## Any keybinds?
-Shift+Z to open the menu and Shift+D to hide the icon.
+Shift+Z to open & close the menu
+Shift+D to hide & show the menu icon.

 ## Disclaimer ⚠️